 Some components (like tank nozzles or large fittings) need to connect to any pipe that merely passes near them, even without precise geometric contact.
 These components are classified with the Highly Reactive fluid mode, which gives them an expanded "catch zone."

-Any entity whose bounding box falls within the padded zone is connected — unless it is classified as Immune to Highly Reactive
+The padding distance (called Reactive Distance) is configurable per-class.
+Any entity whose bounding box falls within the padded zone is connected — unless it is classified as Immune to Highly Reactive.

 Immunity